-Daily exercise provides structure and keeps students motivated by helping them set personal health goals.
-During the week small group sessions are held on Wednesday afternoon in our on-campus Strength and Conditioning center.
+Daily exercise provides structure and motivates students by helping them set personal health goals.
+During the week, small group sessions are held on Wednesday afternoons in our on-campus Strength and Conditioning center.

 “We build relationships and a strong community through a little sweat while supporting each other.” — Neal Staab, Licensed Instructor

 9:30 AM Start

 After working out, students return to their dorm to shower, get dressed, and make their way to breakfast.
 More than a meal, breakfast nurtures students’ sense of responsibility.
 They’re trusted with roles such as serving food promptly and ensuring the dishes and the kitchen are cleaned up.

 Daily chores help students work on their time management skills and instill a sense of responsibility.
 Students are in charge of washing and hanging their laundry; other projects, like building a fence, helping out in the kitchen, or lending a hand for repairs, are assigned based on a student’s interest.
 Showing initiative is key.

 Academics are customized to each student’s strengths and needs.
 Our classrooms are set up to limit distractions, with resources like tutoring, ACT, and SAT prep readily available.

 By working directly with horses and being responsible for their care, students learn about communication, authenticity, and safety through Equine Therapy.